davebridges/Lab-Documents/Lab Policies/lab-rules.rst

 Publishing and Data Dissemination
 ---------------------------------

+Conferences
+    Trainees (graduate students or postdocs) will go to conferences, ideally annually.
+They will be expected to apply for travel grants, but I will pay the remainder.
+Trainees will need solid, replicated data to attend.
+We will determine together which conference is most appropriate.
+    For meetings, seminars or conferences that the PI attends, we will have a group debriefing where we discuss what was presented, and summarize the questions and discussions.

 Open Access Journals
     I believe that all work should be available to the public to read, evaluate and discuss.
 I am strongly against the mentality that data/knowledge should be restricted to experts and the like.
-    I will therefore send all papers in which I am corresponding author and have supervised the majority of the work to journals (or their equivalent) which are publicly available.
+    I will therefore send all papers in which I am corresponding author and have supervised the majority of the work to journals which are publicly available.
 The two major caveats will be for work in which I am a minor (less than 50% effort) collaborator and the primary group leader wants to submit the work elsewhere.
     This will not exempt any potential major impact publications, no matter how awesome they may be.
 Delayed open access does not count in this respect.

 Open Peer Review
     Journals will be selected which publish non-anonymous reviewer comments alongside the articles whenever possible.
 If this is not done, and if permissible by the publisher and/or reviewers I will re-post the reviewer comments online without any modifications.

 Public Forum for Article Discussion
     Although I will encourage discussion of articles to occur at the point of publication (for example via the posting of comments directly at the website of the publisher), I will also provide a publicly available summary of every published finding from which I am an author (corresponding or not) and allow commenting at that    point too.
     This discussion post will also link to or contain the reviewer and editor comments where possible.
 This summary might be a blog post, a facebook post or a google plus post or anything else that might come up in the future.
 If I am not the primary author or corresponding author I will encourage the first or corresponding author to write the post and link/quote that directly.

 Presentations
     All presentations of published data will be posted on an online repository such as `Slideshare`_ or something similar.
     My slideshare profile is `here`_.
 If unpublished or preliminary data is presented privately and then is later published, then those slides will be presented upon publication.
     Similar to papers, an online blog post or the like will also accompany that upload.
 If audio or video of the presentation is available, that will be uploaded as well.

 Data Sets
     All datasets, once published will be made available in manipulable (preferably non-proprietary) formats for further analysis.
     Based on the scheme set out by the `Linked Data Research Center Laboratory`_, all data will be provided at level 2 or above.